andreia-sl/andreia-sl/README.md

 ## 🧰 Languages and Tools:
 - I am interested in having new overviews and building new interesting projects
-- <1> I have solid knowledge of building algorithms in image processing and ML algorithms using Matlab/C/C++ and average knowledge in Python.
+- <1> I have knowledge of building algorithms in image processing and ML algorithms using Matlab/C/C++ and average knowledge in Python.
 - <2> Have basic frontend knowledge.
 - <3> I am constantly learning and am always keen to further my knowledge (now mostly in Python, ML and AutoML).
 - 💞️  I’m open to collaborate on interesting new projects!